Dual award PhD in Synthetic and Systems Biology

 - On the 7th page, please provide full details of two referees.
 Please note, at least one of these should be an academic referee.
-The online process says that you should upload written references with the form, or alternatively these can be emailed or post to the address at the bottom of this page.

 - If you already have funding or you are ineligible for a research council studentship, then enter the details of your funding in these boxes.